 A few years ago during the discovery process, I asked a project team member to explain their current steps to generate an invoice for product shipments.
 She smiled and said, “Don’t laugh.
 We get the shipping documents from the shipping department, then take a 7 part invoice and insert it into a typewriter and type the invoice”, all the while watching the incredulous look on my face.
 She went on to explain where the copies went and that they then entered all of the invoice information onto a 13 column pad.
 She concluded by saying that they had been using this procedure for 25 years and were looking forward to changing their approach.
 They were very excited to see how the new system would eliminate the typewriter and 13 column pad and they went on to a successful implementation.

 Establish Initial System Configuration Settings

-Establishment of the initial configuration settings includes tasks like designing the chart of accounts in combination with the subaccount structure.
+The establishment of the initial configuration settings includes tasks like designing the chart of accounts in combination with the subaccount structure.
 This is a key decision point and should be done with the goal of supporting the reporting requirements that arose from the discovery process.
-Done correctly the proper configuration can support things like companies, divisions, departments, product lines and so on.
+Done correctly the proper configuration can support things like companies, divisions, departments, product lines, and so on.